 When trailering a horse longer than 4 hours, try to stop every 3-4 hours for 20-30 minutes.
 You do not need to unload- in fact, unless you have arrangements to stop at a farm along the way, do not unload.
 Unloading on roadsides, rest stops, or non-secure locations is more likely to create problems.
 Instead, simply park your trailer in a shady spot and take a walk- your body will have a chance to stretch and your horses can have a few moments to relax and to unbrace their legs.

-Always check on your horses at breaks, being sure to glance at legs checking for cuts or swelling, and offer water if you can.
+Always check on your horses at breaks, being sure to glance at their legs, checking for cuts or swelling, and offer water if you can.

 Offer water every few hours, but don’t expect that your horse will drink.
 Many horses will not drink while traveling, and that’s not necessarily a dangerous thing on short to medium-length hauls.
 If you expect this to be a problem, there are several tricks for increasing water intake on the road: